yugabyte/ybu/TFE/YBU-59/YBU-59.md

 ### Lab requirements
-For this lab, you'll need a user account that is associated with the ATS presales AWS account.
+For this lab, you'll need a user account that is associated with the ATS pre-sales AWS account.
 Connect with IT Support (#it-support Slack channel).
 The IT Support team will provide access to this AWS account using Okta.